James E. Alderman

-James Elliott Alderman served a six-year term as justice for the Florida Supreme Court from 1978 to 1985, retiring after a personal tragedy forced his return home to tend the family business.
+James Elliott Alderman (November 1, 1936 – June 10, 2021) served a six-year term as justice for the Florida Supreme Court from 1978 to 1985, retiring after a personal tragedy forced his return home to tend the family business.
 Alderman's term notably came about as one of the first appointed justices after an amendment abolished direct elections for vacancies.
-He died in Vero Beach on June 10, 2021.
+He died in Vero Beach, Florida, on June 10, 2021.

 Early life and education

 A sixth-generation Floridian, Alderman attended Fort Pierce High School and grew up working on the family ranch.
 The Aldermans raised cattle in St. Lucie county since 1830, well before Florida achieved statehood in 1845.